Trinity Mirror names HMV's Fox CEO

-LONDON Simon Fox, chief executive of struggling entertainment retailer HMV Group HMV.L, will take over the helm at Trinity Mirror (TNI.L) next month as the British newspaper group seeks a fresh strategy to counter falling newspaper sales and weak ad markets.
+LONDON Simon Fox, chief executive of struggling entertainment retailer HMV Group, will take over the helm at Trinity Mirror next month as the British newspaper group seeks a fresh strategy to counter falling newspaper sales and weak ad markets.

 Trinity Mirror, which owns the Daily Mirror national tabloid as well as over 100 regional titles, said on Thursday that Fox will be paid 500,000 pounds ($791,400) a year with a potential 75 percent bonus dependent on "stretching" profit and revenue targets.